Assign users to roles

 When you remove users or Active Directory/LDAP groups from a role, any administrative rights or applications assigned to that role will no longer apply to those users.
 For example, if you have assigned the Box application to the role ABC, then users removed from that role will no longer have SSO access to Box.

-- In the Admin Portal, click Core Services > Roles.
+- In the Identity Administration portal, click Core Services > Roles.

 - Click the role.